 - Test your Links and External Learning Tools.
 Make sure you test anything you link to outside of D2L to see how it behaves on mobile devices

 - Put videos in with the Video tool, or use responsive CSS.
 If you add video by going to Content and selecting “New” > “Audio or Video” your video will resize for mobile devices.
-If you’re embedding video content another way, contact your FITS consultant about adding a custom cascading style sheet (CSS) to your course, which can force your videos to resize.
+If you’re embedding video content another way, contact your CTL consultant about adding a custom cascading style sheet (CSS) to your course, which can force your videos to resize.

 Staying Safe with Mobile

 Some instructors have expressed concern about students using mobile devices out in the field and the possibility of theft.
 These are some tips you can share with students to reduce the risk.

 - Try not to look like a tourist.
 If you look and behave like a tourist who doesn’t know where he or she is going, you’re more likely to be targeted.

 - Be aware of your surroundings.
 Don’t be so engrossed in your mobile device that you ignore the world around you.